Freelance Writing: What You Need to Know Before You Jump

 The more reputable mills have you go through training and certification before they’ll award you projects.
 The education you gain while going through the training is invaluable.
 Even if you never write word one for them, the training is free.
 You learn how to embed links, attribute photos, apply SEO practices, AP and Chicago grammar rules, and so much more.
 These are all skills that will help you climb the writing ladder, giving you the tools you’ll need to pitch editors, clients, and bloggers.

 Another way to claim rights to your work and have clips to show a prospective client is to write for sites like HubPages.
-Just make sure your real name appears somewhere on the page.
+Make sure your real name appears somewhere on the page.
 Pen names are great, but clients don’t Google pen names, so make sure you can be found.

 Another great way to retain a byline is to start a blog.
 Include your blog on your writer’s site.
 That way, a prospective client knows what you have to offer and can click over to your blog tab to get a feel for your writing style.
 Again, include your name.
 I put my full name directly beneath the title and timestamp on every blog I post.
 This also helps you rank with Google which brings me to another point.